unloggedio/documentation/docs/saving.md

 ### List of Operators

 Here are the operators, what they do and how it is evaluated on a data type.
+Also, how a passing and a failing case looks like.

 | Operator               | Description for Assertions                   |:octicons-check-circle-24:{ .heart } Passing Case                |:fontawesome-solid-face-grin-tongue-squint:{ .heart } Failing Case               |
 |------------------------|----------------------------------------------|---------------------------------|---------------------------------|